MaelAbgrall/HardwareforAI/README.md

 - Not the best for performance / $

 #### Cloud computing
 Cloud computing is a good option if you don't have a budget or if you are not serious about AI.
 However, in the long run it's very expensive, so if you are using it daily, see the next two parts.

-Beware that this guide is intended for personal / small team use case (I'm working with 5 / 6 coworker on a xeon / 4 titan Xp server).
-For larger use case, this guide is not relevant!
+**Beware that this guide is intended for personal / small team use case (I'm working with 5 / 6 coworker on a xeon / 4 titan Xp server).
+For larger use case (team of 20+ peoples), this guide is not relevant!**

+**For companies (start up and small ones)**, on case you didn't know, the most intensive part about AI is training a model.
+This is when you need a big computer with really powerful hardware.
+During prediction (for example when used by an end-user) the amazing thing is that you don't need powerful computers (yes, you can run a model on a mobile phone).
+So, again, for a small/medium team, building your own computer is the most affordable case in the long run (>1y, do not use a DIY for a MVP).
+Since it's also a server not designed for usage by end user (so no website hosting on it) you can very easily protect it and maintain it (just put it in a LAN/VLAN, and deny any connection from outside the building)

+pro:
+- no need for maintenance (you can start a training in less than 15min)
+- access to pro-level hardware for cheap
+- easily scalable for large teams

+con:
+- very expensive if you use it daily

 #### Pre-build
 Those computer are very powerful usually.
 There is two type of prebuilds: the ones by big companies (Asus, MSI, etc) and the ones built by smaller professionals